-The Project in Ministry is completed in two stages: DM10006/DM20006 Project Development and DM10007/DM20007 Written Project Report and Oral Review.
-A passing grade in DM6 is awarded upon approval of the Complete Project Proposal (which includes a strategy for implementation) by the D.Min.
-Committee and approval of the manuscript on "reflection on project knowledge and skills" by the faculty advisor.
-The process for completing DM10007/ DM20007 is the following: the candidate's written project report is evaluated by three faculty members and reviewed orally by the candidate before a panel of faculty members.
+The Project in Ministry is completed in two stages: DM00006 Project Development and DM00007 Written Project Report and Oral Review.
+A passing grade in DM6 is awarded by the project advisor upon approval of the Complete Project Proposal (which includes a strategy for implementation) by the D.Min.
+Committee and approval of the manuscript on "reflection on project knowledge and skills" by the project advisor.
+The process for completing DM00007 is the following: the candidate's written project report is evaluated by three faculty members and reviewed orally by the candidate before a panel of three faculty members.
+(In both instances, the faculty members will be comprised of the project advisor, the second reader, and the Associate Dean.)

-In each seminar, beginning with DM10001/DM20001, a workshop on the project in ministry will be offered.
+In each seminar, beginning with DM00001, a workshop on the project in ministry will be offered.